Raisinhji I

 Maharana Raj Raisinhji I, also known as Raya and Rai Singh of Halvad, was the 28th ruler of Jhalavad.
-Raisinhji succeeded his father, Mansinhji I in 1563 and ruled untill his death in 1587.
+Raisinhji succeeded his father, Mansinhji I, in 1563 and ruled until his death in 1587.

 Rescuing Ahirs and Charans

 When the Sultan prisoned and imposed a tax of 1 lakh rupees on the Charans and later again 1 lakh rupees on Ahirs of Ahmedabad, threatening to convert them to Islam if they did not pay, Mahatma Isardas promised them of their bail and sought help from Rai Singh twice.
 Rai Singh then paid the tax on their behalf both times and rescued the Charans and Ahirs.
-Mahatma Isardas composition in Rai Singh's praise:Kārāgrah sū kāḍhiyau, bīdag bījī bār । Aiyo rāyāansigh rā, ghar handā upagār ।।Which Translates:
+Mahatma Isardas composition in Rai Singh's praise:Kārāgrah sū kāḍhiyau, bīdag bījī bār । Aiyo rāyāansigh rā, ghar handā upagār ।।Which translates: